B-Lang-org/bsc/INSTALL.md

     $ cabal v2-install --package-env=default syb old-time split
     $ make GHC="ghc -package-env default"

-Bluespec compiler builds are tested with GHC 9.0.1.
+Bluespec compiler builds are tested with GHC 9.2.8.
-GHC releases older than 7.10.1 are not supported.
+GHC releases older than 8.0.1 are not supported.

-The source code has been written with extensive preprocessor macros to support every minor release of GHC since 7.10, through 9.0.
-The source has not yet been updated for 9.2 or beyond.
+The source code has been written with extensive preprocessor macros to support every minor release of GHC since 8.0, through 9.2.
+The source has been updated for 9.6 to compile.
 Any releases in that range should be fine.
-The stable releases of 8.10.7 and 9.0.1 (at the time of writing) are known to work.
+The stable releases of 9.0.2 and 9.2.8 (at the time of writing) are known to work.

 ## Additional requirements